Summary

 After the end of the video, go to slide 6.
 Provide students with the following prompt:

 Imagine that you work at a museum and want to let people know about your new Mary Anning exhibit.
-Compose a Six-Word Memoir about Anning and her contribution to evolution that will help attract visitors to this exhibit.
+Compose a Six-Word Memoir about Anning and her contribution to the study of evolution that will help attract visitors to this exhibit.

 After students are done writing, inform them that they will be voting on which memoir they believe is the most intriguing and would best attract people to the exhibit.
 Divide students into groups of four to read their memoirs and vote on the one they like the best.
 Have those with the most votes read their memoirs to the whole class and have the class vote on the best memoir for the Mary Anning exhibit.